Amerika (miniseries): Availability

 Amerika has not been shown on U.S. television since its original telecast on ABC.
 A VHS box set of the miniseries was released by Anchor Bay Entertainment in 1995, but no official DVD release is available.
 Portions of the soundtrack by Basil Poledouris were released on CD by Prometheus Records in 2004 (in a limited edition of 3,000 copies).
 The novelization is widely available from used-book sellers and online auction sites.
 The miniseries itself can be found pirated on YouTube.

 Parodies

 In February 1987, the miniseries was parodied on the NBC show Saturday Night Live as "Amerida", in which a debt-ridden United States is mortgaged to Canada and subsequently repossessed.
 It posited Wayne Gretzky as the prime minister of Amerida.
-The U.S. protagonist (played by Canadian actor Phil Hartman) longs for a country "where you don't have money that's all the colours of the rainbow" and "you can spell words like colour and flavour without a 'u'."
+The U.S. protagonist (played by Canadian actor Phil Hartman) longs for a country "where you don't have money that's all the colours of the rainbow" and "you don't have to punt on third down."
 To calm him down, his wife makes the offer of a beer: "How about a Labatt's, eh?"
-The flag of "Amerida" was the U.S. flag with the stars replaced by a white maple leaf.
+The flag of Amerida was the U.S. flag with the stars replaced by a white maple leaf.

 The satirical Canadian radio program Double Exposure parodied the series in a sketch called Kanada with a K, in which "Joe Klark with a K" rescues the nation from "Comrade Ed".